communitybridge/easycla-contributor-console/README.md

 # EasyCLA Contributor Console

-A stand-alone EasyCLA console for contributors to support the CommunityBridge.
+A stand-alone EasyCLA console for contributors to support the LFX platform.

 ## License

-Copyright The Linux Foundation and each contributor to CommunityBridge.
+Copyright The Linux Foundation and each contributor to the LFX platform.

 This project’s source code is licensed under the MIT License.
 A copy of the license is available in LICENSE.